kumahq/kuma/UPGRADE.md

 While you can use the old API they will be removed in a future version

+### Prometheus inbound listener is not secured by TrafficPermission anymore

+Due to the shadowing [issue](https://github.com/kumahq/kuma/issues/2417) with old TrafficPermission it was quite impossible to protect Prometheus inbound listener as expected.
+RBAC rules on the Prometheus inbound listener were blocking users from fully migrate to the new MeshTrafficPermission policy.
+That's why we decided to discontinue TrafficPermission support on the Prometheus inbound listener starting 2.5.x.

 ## Upgrade to `2.4.x`

 ### Configuration change